forthy42/net2o/wiki/squid.md

 ![Stages in a bubble](https://people.hofstra.edu/geotrans/eng/ch7en/conc7en/img/stages_bubble.png)

+Mammals like to gamble.
+The reason for why gambling is so rewarding has been found by B. F. Skinner.
+Erratic, random reward reinforces behavior better than constant, predictable.
+Humans don't show any more meta-insights than mice in this respect.

-Many humans like to gamble, and the pattern of gambling with speculation objects are remarkable similar.
-Even smart persons like Isaac Newton lost a fortune in crashes.
+The pattern of gambling with speculation objects are remarkable similar.
+Even smart persons like Isaac Newton lost a fortune in bursting bubbles.
 The madness of humans however can be calculated, though certainly not to the finest details.
-The BitCoin chart however looks like a classic.
+The BitCoin chart however looks like a classic:

 ![BitCoin Chart](https://assets.bwbx.io/images/users/iqjWHBFdfxIU/iFKLTQNYjslA/v4/800x-1.png)